PavanRangani/docs/docs/prd/philanthropy/contribution.md

 - On hover of row shows hover effect
 - On hover shows vertmore action menu at right side on the row.
   - Vertmore actions: `Edit`, `Delete`
 - On click of row, opens contribution view dialog.
-Mockup //TODO